-Academic and commercial researchers alike are aiming towards a deeper understanding of how humans act, make decisions, plan, and memorize.
+Academic and commercial researchers alike are aiming toward a deeper understanding of how humans act, make decisions, plan, and feel.
 Advances in wearable sensor technology along with procedures for multi-modal data acquisition and analysis have lately been enabling researchers all across the globe to tap into previously unknown secrets of the human brain and mind.

 Still, as emphasized by Makeig and colleagues (2009), the most pivotal challenge lies in the systematic observation and interpretation of how distributed brain processes support our natural, active, and flexibly changing behavior and cognition.